"We're being pressured into sex by some trans women": Summary

 The 4,000-word article was written by Caroline Lowbridge and posted on the BBC News website on 26 October 2021.
 It originally included quotes from Lily Cade, an American female pornographic actress, but these were edited out following later comments made by Cade about trans people.
 A Portuguese translation was published in Brazil.

 Lowbridge wrote that "there has been little research" on lesbians experiencing "pressure" to "accept the idea that a penis can be a female sex organ", but that such lesbians reported pressure coming from a small number of transgender women and non-transgender "activists".
 An anonymous lesbian said she does not "possess the capacity to be sexually attracted" to transgender women, and that she suffered death threats for saying this.
-Another reported that her bisexual girlfriend broke up with her after she declined to participate in a threesome with her and a pre-op trans woman, saying that she could not be attracted to any trans women.
-A third woman recounted a sexual experience with a trans woman that occurred after she repeatedly expressed that she was uninterested; although she felt that the experience was not consensual, she said that she did not tell anyone about the incident because she felt worried that she would be excluded from the LGBT community.
+Another reported that her bisexual girlfriend broke up with her after she declined to participate in a threesome with her and a trans woman, saying that she could not be attracted to any trans women.
+A third woman recounted a sexual experience with a trans woman that occurred after she repeatedly expressed that she was uninterested; although she felt that the experience was not consensual, she said that she did not tell anyone about the incident because she felt worried that she would be excluded from the LGBTQ community.